 If you are an iOS user like myself then your device will come pre-installed with Apple’s own in-house video editing tool.

 It’s free, simple to use and I feel most people could pick this up in an hour and create some good content.

-I would recommend iMovie over Shotcut for its simplicity and time investment, it’s truly amazing what you can create on your phone.
+I would recommend iMovie for its simplicity.
+It’s truly amazing what you can create on your phone.

 Another bonus app for iOS users and one you may not be aware of.